gabadigital/sharedhousing.github.io/content/founders-content/founder2.md

 ---
-title: "hi"
+title: Frank
-headless : true
+headless: true
 name: "Frank Candalario "
-image: "frankpic.jpg"
+image: frankpic.jpg
 ---
 Frank Candelario has extensive experience in non-profit management and real estate development.
 Frank started his career as Executive Director of nonprofit camps.
 In this capacity, Frank was responsible for property management, program management and people.